DpoofikD/PacketMagician/README.md

 ### Warning!

 I am **_not_** responsible for any damage caused by this tool and do not support using it for illegal operations.
-Use it your own risk.
+Use it on your own risk.

 > *Now water can flow, or it can crash...
 Be water, my friend*